They’re everywhere. You may even live with one or two or…

 Proud and entitled people are defensive and protective of their public image.
 How they are perceived is more important than who they are.
 They may appear confident, but in general, they are not.

-Keeping that in mind… here are 10 things to do or resist doing to co-exist well.
+Keeping that in mind… here are 10 things to do or resist doing to co-exist with entitled people well.

 1. Remember who you are – Created by God and loved by Him.